Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 ![ext_launch_sequence_radar](../../img/ext_launch_seq_radar.jpg)

-The launch sequence for the AIM-7 missile is
+The launch sequence for the AIM-7 missile is (in aircraft orientation)

-1. Left Forward
+1. Left Forward Station
-2. Right Forward
+2. Right Forward Station
-3. Left Rear
+3. Left Rear Station
-4. Right Rear
+4. Right Rear Station

 In the event of a centerline store or tank precluding forward missile release, the